tassiLuca/smart-coffee-machine/docs/report.md

 According to some experiments, in order to not loose events, the period of this task has been set to 100ms: every 100ms the current state of this task is executed.

 ### Dispensing Task
 This task takes care of the product dispensing process.
+It is executed with a period of 50ms.

 ![Dispensing Task](out/state-chart-dispensing-task.svg)